-First of all, it is vital to compare your accommodation with the inventory of fixtures to see if any repairs need to be carried out.
+First of all, you must compare your accommodation with the inventory of fixtures to see if any repairs need to be carried out.
 Cannot get your hands on it?
 You can request a copy from your agency for a fee.

-The date is to be determined between you and the management, but generally speaking the inventory of fixtures is drawn up on the last day of the notice period.
+The date is to be determined between you and management, but the inventory of fixtures is generally drawn up on the last day of the notice period.
 Some real-estate agencies even carry out an inspection of the premises in order to determine any work to be done on your side in advance to avoid any unpleasant surprises when you move out.

 There are two types of wear and tear:

 normal wear and tear